loda-lang/loda-rust/readme.md

-# LODA Lab
+# LODA Rust

 Hi, I'm Simon Strandgaard.
 I'm a fan of the [On-Line Encyclopedia of Integer Sequences® (OEIS®)](http://oeis.org/) and a fan of AI.
 This is my attempt at doing a crossover of both.
 This is experimental stuff.

-This repo is inspired by [Christian Krause's LODA project](https://github.com/ckrause/loda) for mining integer sequences.
+This repo is inspired by [Christian Krause's LODA project](https://github.com/lodalang) for mining integer sequences.
 LODA has proved to be remarkable good at making programs that correspond to OEIS integer sequences.

 # Installation

-LODA Lab is a commandline tool.
+LODA Rust is a commandline tool.

 It can be installed on macOS, Linux.